National Museum of Denmark Visitor Guide

 • Is a guide worth it?
 Yes, if you want a structured route through the museum’s biggest artifacts; if you’re comfortable exploring at your own pace, the map and audio guide are usually enough for a cheaper visit.

 🎟️ English guided tours and Klunkehjemmet slots for National Museum of Denmark often fill 3–5 days ahead in July and August.
 Lock in your visit before the time you want is gone.
-See ticket options.
+Book tickets now.

 Jump to what you need